pyta-uoft/pyta/docs/debug/index.md

-# Loop and Recursion Tracing
+# Loop, Recursion and Memory Tracing

-This page describes an additional PythonTA feature: print-based debugging for loops and recursion.
+This page describes two additional PythonTA features:

-This feature makes tracing easier by printing the state of each loop iteration or recursive function call in a nicely-formatted table using the [tabulate] library.
+1. Print-based debugging for loops and recursion: This feature makes tracing easier by printing the state of each loop iteration or recursive function call in a nicely-formatted table using the [tabulate] library.
+2. Snapshot-based debugging for visualizing the memory diagram: This feature makes it easier to visualize the Python memory model by leveraging the [MemoryViz](https://github.com/david-yz-liu/memory-viz) library.

-This functionality is found in the `python_ta.debug` submodule.
+These additional features are found in the `python.debug` submodule.

 ## Loop tracing with `AccumulationTable`